- This policy applies to ABC to read, its staff trustees and volunteers.

 - Applicants (staff or volunteer) who are short listed or interviewed but unsuccessful: 4 months from the date on which applicants are informed of the appointment decision.

-- Disclosure information provided by the Criminal Records Bureau: 6 months from receipt, which allows for any dispute about the accuracy of a Disclosure or a recruitment decision to be made and considered.
+- Disclosure information provided by the Disclosure & Barring Service: 6 months from receipt, which allows for any dispute about the accuracy of a Disclosure or a recruitment decision to be made and considered.
 See ABC 7 for DBS Disclosure policy statement and Code of Practice (Disclosure information pack)

 - If records are retained for future consideration in the event of a further vacancy, applicants should be advised and given an opportunity to object.